-Due to partnerships such as the one between Canine Assistants and CHOA, medical personnel now understand the incredible benefits of community service dogs – from stabilizing blood pressure to reducing the pain and fear suffered by patients.
+Due to partnerships such as the one between Canine Assistants and CHOA, medical personnel now understand the incredible benefits of community service dogs – from stabilizing blood pressure to reducing the pain, anxiety, and fear suffered by patients.
 Dogs are proving every day that they are among the very best medicine modern science has to offer.
-Our service dogs’ gentle nature and calm demeanor allow patients, that maybe too fragile or afraid to participate in current programs, to experience animal assisted therapy.
+Our community service dogs’ gentle nature and calm demeanor allow patients, that maybe too fragile or afraid to participate in current programs, to experience animal assisted therapy.

 We now have over 80 facility dogs placed around the country.